electron/rfcs/text/0012-corner-smoothing.md

 This smooth rounding is similar to Apple's "continuous" rounded corners in SwiftUI as well as Figma's "corner smoothing" control on design elements.

+This CSS rule can be disabled using the `cornerSmoothingCSS` [web preference](https://www.electronjs.org/docs/latest/api/structures/web-preferences).

 ## Reference-level explanation

 Integration with macOS's design language is a primary goal for this proposal.
 Enabling design customization is a secondary goal.